EN-IH-WDPT-JUN21/nazerwow-midterm-gilobank/README.md

   <li> <b> Transaction Service </b> Although I am pleased with the methods in this class, I feel the class itself does too much, and upon reflection I would
     reorganise where some of these methods are.</li>
   <li> <b> ID types </b> I have used Long for the ID (accountNumbers) which could cause scaling issues.
 I think String's would have been a better choice. </li>
-  <li> <b> Dirties Context </b> In order to get all my tests to work together I have had to utilise the "Dirties Context" due to the time I had available.
-    I would like to find out if I could structure my tests in a different way to prevent the need for Dirties. </li>
   <br>
   I believe the project meets all the requirements and this can be tested with my unit tests, rather than manually having to use postman.
 To try it out for yourself just download the project and run the GiloBankApplication (Or right click and run the tests). </ul>